TMar13/ESP_Gate/README.md

 ESP Board for gate control

 2 control relays (opening and partial opening)
 2 24 V DC-AC  states - you can use 12V or other by adjusting R1 and R2 (10 mA optocoupler bias).
-It supports a dry contact imput on B3 (use 2 jumpers : see implantaion;jpg)
+It supports a dry contact imput on B3 (use 2 jumpers : see implantaion.jpg)
 2 buttons for commands (opening and partial opening)
 1 ESP 8266 for driving and home assistant interface